It's frustrating and disorienting not to know how the Flex test will be scored. The LSAT is stressful enough without worrying about a new format.

 But, the truth is, you've already been given the best converter in existence from the LSAC itself: the regular 4 section PrepTest.
 Take 4 section PTs.
 That will be the best predictor of how you will do on a 3 section Flex test.
 On test day, frame the loss of 1 LR section to yourself as a treat: 1 fewer stress inducing nerve-racking task to do.

-We've debated creating a "Flex score converter" and a "Flex PT" and we've been hesitant to do so because we try to create only quality content, and a converter would be garbage.
+We've debated creating a "Flex score converter" and a "Flex PT" and we've been hesitant to do so because of how speculative it would inherently be.

 The truth is that only LSAC can create a "Flex score converter" or a "Flex PT."
 LSAC has not given any significant details on how they will score LSAT Flex.
 Anything we try to do on that front will necessarily be guesswork and misleading.